When to use a rappel backup? More conservative climbers might say, pretty much always. For others, consider a backup when:

 2 - Once it is weighted the rappeler must remove his entire body weight from the knot in order for it to be released, which if you don't know a few Crafty Rope Tricks, is actually kind of hard to do.
 (Bonus tip - One fast and easy way to remove your weight from loaded prusik is to pull one foot up underneath your butt, wrap the rope a few times around your foot, and stand up.)
 With the prusik below the device, you can very easily weight and unweight the prusik as needed.

-3 - For the prusik to slide freely, the non-brake hand must be on it during the rappel to slide it along.
+3 - For the prusik to slide freely, the non-brake hand must be on it or perhaps above it during the rappel to slide it along.
 To catch on the rope and stop the climber, the non-brake hand needs to be off the prusik.
-Problem: In the event of a loss of control, our instinct is to grab tighter on the prusik, not let go of it.
+Problem: In the event of a loss of control, our instinct is to grab tighter on the prusik or the rope above it, not let go of it.
 This grabbing keeps the prusik loose, prevents it from cinching it down on the rope, and may cause the climber to accelerate down the rope and . . .
 SMACK!

 (The one time when it might be a good idea to attach a prusik hitch ABOVE your rappel device before you start your rappel is if you know you’re going to be passing a knot.
-However, this is an very rare situation for most climbers.)
+However, this is an very rare situation for most climbers, and usually can be avoided entirely if you know a crafty rope trick like this one.)

 The image below is how you probably do NOT want to rig your rappel.